"We cut down the time involved in food safety checks from one week to just under an hour. This is quite impressive."

 Food safety control is a time-consuming job for large hospitality businesses, particularly when it is still done with pen and paper.
-Multi-site hospitality businesses can save significant time and reduce costs by digitising their food safety management.
+Multi-site hospitality businesses can save significant time and reduce costs by digitizing their food safety management.

 When Auckland Council made temperature monitoring of fridges containing perishable foods compulsory, Matt Farley, Group Chef of AUT Hospitality Services, started to look at fresh ways to implement the new requirements without hindering staff from performing other key tasks like serving their customers.